What we believe.

 Culture: By 2025, we will increase our company’s “Inclusion Index Score” in our employee engagement survey by 10 points, reflecting our commitment to cultivate a truly inclusive culture where everyone feels like they belong.
 Our work will involve our Business Resource Groups, who play a critical role in helping our leaders to better support our people.
 Through DEI training, we will create awareness, educate and reinforce policies that support equity and inclusion.

 Public Leadership: By 2025, we will help create career pathways for at least 175,000 young people.
-We will do this by supporting programs like the United Negro College Fund (UNCF), which empower and enable opportunity through a lens of racial equity.
+We will do this by supporting programs like UNCF, which empowers and enables opportunity through a lens of racial equity.
 Our employees have also asked us to lean into our values through public leadership.
 We will use our voice and platforms humbly, knowing that we continue to learn and grow in partnership with community-based organizations dedicated to education and racial equity.

 “These goals represent the next step in our journey to be a better company.
 We still have a ways to go, but we are committed to doing the work, being transparent about our progress, listening to feedback and holding ourselves accountable,” says Minicucci.